httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 If received in trailers, `Digest` MUST NOT be discarded;
 instead, it MAY be merged in the header section (See Section 6.5.1 of {{SEMANTICS}}).

-Not every digest-algorithm is suitable for use in trailer fields, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).
+Not every digest-algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).

 ## Usage with Encryption